 A property analysis report is made after the market analysis of property.
 The property analysis report covers the following aspects depending on its size:

 - 1. Market analysis of demographic, socio-graphic and geographic data - 2.
-Physical and economic characteristics of the property such as plot size.
+Physical and economic characteristics of the property such as plot size, building design, elevation, laws and regulations, and the economic principles that govern the property market